Ethinia/Lotto/README.md

 # Lotto
-Lottery game (user interface in finnish)
+Lottery game made with python (user interface in finnish).